uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 Another special symbol is "\\d", which matches any digit.
 Try matching 2, 3 or 4 digits in a row (for example, two digits in a row is "\\d\\d").

 To choose from a small set of characters, try "[ua]ff".
 Either of the characters in the square brackets will match.
-Try writing a :term:`regular expression` that will match "fat", "sat" and "mat", but not "cat".
+Try writing a [regular expression](glossary.htm#regular expression) that will match "fat", "sat" and "mat", but not "cat".

-.. only:: teachers or dev

- .. note:: **For teachers**
+{teacher}

 A suitable expression is [fsm]at

+{teacher end}

 A shortcut for "[mnopqrs]" is "[m-s]"; try "[m-s]at" and "[4-6]".